 - The offer of media support and guidance; and

-- Offered specially trained counsellor services via our medical management unit.
+- Access to specially trained counsellor services via our medical management unit.

-These were accepted to varying degrees, and we remained focused in flexing our responses according to the individual requirements of our customers.
+We remain focused on flexing our responses according to the individual requirements of our customers.

-Subsequent to the initial, customer focused activity we have formed a cross-functional working group to ensure a single focal point for all Grenfell related activities, both internal and external.
+Subsequent to the initial, customer focused activity we have formed a cross-functional working group to provide a single focal point for all Grenfell related activities, both internal and external.

-As you’d expect we fully support the Public Inquiry and the Independent Review of Building Regulations and Fire Safety (the Hackitt Inquiry).
-We will interact with both inquiries in an open and transparent manner, providing information where requested and sharing our expertise where applicable.
+We fully support the Public Inquiry and the Independent Review of Building Regulations and Fire Safety (the Hackitt Inquiry).
+We will interact with both inquiries in an open and transparent manner, providing relevant information and sharing our expertise where requested.

 There are many different types of composite panels and cladding available.
 As such this is an incredibly difficult topic to provide advice on without the full specifics as to the proposed use of a particular product, including where and how it is to be used.

 The combustibility of insulation material, even when not part of a panel system, should be considered carefully.
-Insulation, and insulation within composite materials, can generally be regarded under the following ascending categories; Combustible, Fire Retardant, Approved Fire Retardant, Fire Resistant and Incombustible.
-Our strong recommendation is that the materials used should be fire resistant or incombustible.
-Ultimately we require that they comply with the relevant Building Regulations and Standards applicable at the time of installation including the test criteria for their situation, location and the circumstance they are used in.
+Insulation, and insulation within composite materials, can generally be regarded under the following ascending categories: Combustible, Fire Retardant, Approved Fire Retardant, Fire Resistant and Incombustible.
+Ultimately, within the context of the insurance services we provide, we require that the building materials used comply with the relevant Building Regulations and Standards applicable at the time of installation including the test criteria for their situation, location and the circumstance they are used in.